aidans/ramp/notes/README.md

 </tr>
 </table>

+So, do we see the variation that we want to see?

+### Meeting

 ## 16th July 2021 (meeting)

 Meeting have been less frequent and progress has been slow.

-It
+Can't remember when these observations/decisions made.
+Claire is still to get deterministic versions of the models working, so we can think about what kind of variation we want to see.

 ## 4th June 2021 (meeting)